pesekt1/vidly-client/README.md

 The web server is set up to communicate with a local MongoDB server using mongoose library for ODM - object-document mapping.

-Install MongoDB server on your computer and make sure the database server is running.
+Install MongoDB server on your computer and make sure the MongoDB database server is running.

 There is a seed.js file to create a vidly database and fill it with some data: run command:
 ```